Mykrobin/Virtualization-Xen-src/docs/misc/xen-command-line.markdown

 >> to workaround graphics issues.
 If adding `no-igfx` fixes anything, you
 >> should file a bug reporting the problem.

->  `crash-disable`

-> Default: `false`

->> This option controls disabling IOMMU functionality (DMAR/IR/QI) before
->> switching to a crash kernel.
-This option is inactive by default and
->> is for compatibility with older kdump kernels only.
-Modern kernels copy
->> all the necessary tables from the previous one following kexec which makes
->>  the transition transparent for them with IOMMU functions still on.

 > `verbose`

 > Default: `false`